Instructions to authors CTBM

 CELL TECHNOLOGY IN BIOLOGY AND MEDICINE

-Cell Technology in Biology and Medicine (CTBM) is a bilingual peer-reviewed academic journal published every 4 months by the Publishing House of the Russian Academy of Medical Science (in Russian) and Springer Science+Business Media, LLC, part of Springer Nature (in English).
+Cell Technology in Biology and Medicine (CTBM) is a peer-reviewed academic journal published every 4 months by the Publishing House RAMS (in Russian) and Springer Science+Business Media, LLC, part of Springer Nature (in English).
 CTBM rapid dissemination of essentially novel and significant experimental results in diverse fields of biology and medicine performed as the planned studies in research centers and institutions.
 The papers with especially important data are published on priority basis.

-The price of publication for non-Russian authors is 750$.
+The price of publication for non-Russian authors is 850$ (USD) or 6500 ¥ (CNY).
 We accept payments only from legal entities (not from individuals).

-The size of the manuscript with tables should not surpass 12 standard pages (1,800 characters each including the spaces).
+The size of the manuscript should not surpass 12 standard pages (1800 characters each including the spaces).
 The Editorial Board has the right to abridge the manuscript.

 The submitted manuscripts should be written in a concise form providing a comprehensive description of an employed experimental technique and obtained results.